 Another type of conjunction is in angular separation.
 That is simply the measure of how far apart they are without regard to whether they are on the same line of right ascension or celestial longitude.
 Those types of conjunctions among solar system objects are listed below.
 If you're interested in the other types, please explore the information in the event finder database which also contains conjunctions with bright stars.

 When you look up conjunctions of the sun and Venus or the sun and Mercury, you may be interested to note whether a particular conjunction is superior or inferior.
 When the sun is between one of those planets and the earth, the conjunction is said to be superior.
 When the planet is between the earth and sun, the conjunction is said to be inferior.
 Sometimes, at inferior conjunction, the planet will transit the sun.
 That means it will pass in a line of sight between the sun and some place on Earth.
 From such places on Earth, the planet will appear as a black dot crossing the face of the sun.

 Only conjunctions of Mercury or Venus with the sun can be described as superior or inferior and only those two planets transit the sun.
 The other planets orbit farther from the sun than Earth, and so they never pass between the sun and Earth.
 Nor can they be seen to transit the sun from any place on Earth.
 There is a separate transits page with more information.

-Use the table below to select conjunctions among solar system objects during the 2010 decade.
+Use the table below to select conjunctions among solar system objects during the 2010-2029 period.
 The list will appear in the frame below it.